SummaryRead the full fact sheet

 - Check the packet for the right dose.
 The pain is likely to last about a day.

-• Wear sunglasses if your eyes are sensitive to light.
+- Wear sunglasses and/or stay in a dark room if your eyes are sensitive to light.

 - It’s important to return for a check-up when your doctor advises.

 Seek urgent medical help for flash burn

 You should see your doctor or go to the nearest hospital emergency department if you are concerned about your eyes for any reason, or if you have symptoms including:

 - blurred vision that is not due to eye drops or ointment